Do Grandchildren Have a Right to Their Grandfather’s Property?

 Do grandchildren have a right to grandfather’s property?
 Thinking of leaving your property behind for your grandchildren?
 Here’s what you should know.

 A grandchild’s right to his or her grandfather’s property depends on the nature of the property the grandfather has – whether it is self-acquired property or ancestral property.

 Property inherited by a Hindu from his father, grandfather or grandfather’s father, is ancestral property.
 Any property that passes undivided down four generations of male lineage is called ancestral property.
 The grandson’s right to a share in this property accrues by birth itself.
 This is different from other kinds of inheritance, where inheritance opens only on the death of the owner.

 Ancestral property rights are determined on the basis of per stirpes and not per capita.
-Therefore, first each generation’s share is determined and then successive generations sub-divide what has been inherited by their respective predecessors.
-In an ancestral property, grandsons have equal share on the same.
+Therefore, first, each generation’s share is determined and then successive generations sub-divide what has been inherited by their respective predecessors.
+In an ancestral property, grandsons have an equal share on the same.

 According to a Supreme Court ruling, a daughter can only claim ancestral property if her father died after the amendment of the Hindu law.
 The apex court said that a daughter’s right to ancestral property does not arise if the father died before this amendment, which came into force in 2005.